ksahlin/ultra/README.md

 INSTALLATION
 =================

-There is a [bioconda recipe](https://bioconda.github.io/recipes/ultra_bioinformatics/README.html), [docker image](quay.io/biocontainers/ultra_bioinformatics:0.0.3.3--pyh5e36f6f_1), and a [singularity container](https://depot.galaxyproject.org/singularity/ultra_bioinformatics:0.0.3.3--pyh5e36f6f_1) of uLTRA created by [sguizard](https://github.com/sguizard).
+There is a [bioconda recipe](https://bioconda.github.io/recipes/ultra_bioinformatics/README.html), [docker image](quay.io/biocontainers/ultra_bioinformatics:0.0.3.3--pyh5e36f6f_1), and a [singularity container](https://depot.galaxyproject.org/singularity/ultra_bioinformatics:0.0.3.3--pyh5e36f6f_1) of uLTRA v0.0.3.3 created by [sguizard](https://github.com/sguizard).
 You can use, e.g., the bioconda recipe for an easy automated installation.

-If (in the future) a newer version of uLTRA is not available through bioconda (or you simply want more control of/customize your installation), alternative ways of installations are provided below.
+If a newer version of uLTRA is not available through bioconda (or you simply want more control of/customize your installation), alternative ways of installations are provided below.
+Current version of uLTRA is 0.0.4 (see changelog at end of this readme).

 ## Using conda